puppetlabs/puppet-docs/source/references/glossary.markdown

 :   An operator that allows you to add values to resource parameters using the +> ('plusignment') syntax.
 Useful when you need to over-ride resource parameters without having to respecify already declared values.

 **property** (custom type and provider development)
 :   Properties define how a resource really works.
 When retrieving the state of a resource, a property will call the specified method on the provider.
-A value which calls a method on a provider.
 Properties will appear as attributes to the user when working with instances of this resource type.
 See [Custom Types](http://docs.puppetlabs.com/guides/custom_types.html).

 **provider**
-:   A simple implementation of a type; examples of package providers are dpkg and rpm, and examples of user providers are useradd and netinfo.
-Most often, providers are just Ruby wrappers around shell commands, and they are usually very short and thus easy to create.
+:   "Providers" implement types by providing the information needed to manage resources.
+For example, for package types, there are providers that cover tools such as `yum, dpkg,` and `ports.` Similarly, for user types there are providers for `useradd` and `netinfo.`  Typically, providers are simple Ruby wrappers around shell commands, so they are usually  short and easy to create.

 **plugin**
 : See <a id="type(plugin)">type (plugin)</a>